About to lay the track for a model railway? Stop. Go no further. Well not before you’ve read these three quick tips anyway.

 There’s nothing more frustrating than fixing your track down only to find it doesn’t all match up.
-A curve turns out is too tight or the electrics don’t work.
+A curve turn is too tight or the electrics don’t work.
 This is aggravated further if you happen to be using flexi-track which by its nature can move while being laid.

 3. Allow For Movement

-You may not want to think about it now but at some point in the future you’ll want or need to pull up your track.
-Whether it’s to alter the track plan or perhaps start over a fresh there will come a time when track is pulled up.
+You may not want to think about it now but at some point in the future, you’ll want or need to pull up your track.
+Whether it’s to alter the track plan or perhaps start over a fresh there will come a time when the track is pulled up.